JacoboLansac/audits/solo/pinlink-phase1-audit.md

 ### [L-2] Different collateral token in `Marketplace.list()` has no effect after first call

-When listing a token for the second and subsequent times, the caller might think they can change the collateral token, by specifying a new one, which has no effect.
+When listing a token for the second and subsequent times, the caller might think they can change the collateral token, by specifying a new one in the input argument `collateralToken`.
+However, this argument has no effect after the first time after a `tokenId` is listed listed.

+This could lead the renter to list tokens at a very different price than its real value, as the renter might thing that `collateraPerUnit` is expressed in `collateralToken`, while in reality, it is expressed in the `collateralToken` of the first time it was listed

 #### Impact: Low

 The collateral token is not changed, and the caller might think it is.
+He could list the tokens at a much different price than intended.

 #### Recommendation